FORTUNES OF A BLOCKBUSTER

 More certain is that there are always going to be less than academic debates about how the epic ought to wind up.
 The script writers who have already imposed some variations upon the first volumes have now got ahead of the rather displeased author (who supplied only a few clues as to his final intentions) and are preparing for the last and eighth series before the final volume of the epic has been written.
 One might guess that the stoical, romantic Jon Snow, bastard of House Stark, will discover his true origins and (the author’s original intention of marrying him to Arya being dropped) get to marry the long suffering, reformist Daenerys, mother of dragons and so bring peace to the seven incurably warring kingdoms of Westeros.
 This would fit with the epic’s at least intermittent sympathy for underdogs and women.
 The dragons belong, incidentally, to the more magical side of an epic fantasy more realistic than magical or “poetic” in any Arthurian style and located in a para-medieval world that is nonetheless pagan and has existed for millennia.

 I don’t know if and how much Irish mythology may have influenced the author, but with or without its influence there are real affinities for a work like Lady Gregory’s Complete Irish Mythology in its sprawling nature and tendency to switch between the big picture and the small item.
 For that reason I should perhaps not have been so surprised as I was to come across a copy of an Irish translation of GOT in a Dublin bookshop this June.
-Not that the author’s writing style notably recalls anything Irish and due to certain bittiness I never found reading GOT that easy by bestseller or any other standards.
-I will not try to summarize the plot here, there are plenty of sites on the Net where you can find explanations and summaries including précis of each season and episode on Wikipedia but beginners might use Game of Thrones for Dummies at http://www.thedailybeast.com/game-of-thrones-for-dummies .
+Not that the author’s writing style notably recalls anything Irish, and due to certain bittiness I never found reading GOT that easy by bestseller or any other standards.
+I will not try to summarize the plot here, there are plenty of sites on the Net where you can find explanations and summaries including précis of each season and episode on Wikipedia, but beginners might use Game of Thrones for Dummies at http://www.thedailybeast.com/game-of-thrones-for-dummies .

 AND THE NOT SO GREAT

-Ultimately however, and despite some satisfaction at how much GOT has put not just Ireland but even and especially its dourest corner (Northern Ireland) on the emtertainments map, I am not a devoted fan, more an interested observer.
+Ultimately however, and despite some satisfaction at how much GOT has put not just Ireland but even and especially its dourest corner (Northern Ireland) onto the emtertainments map, I am not a devoted fan, more an interested observer.
 The cultural critic in me is fascinated by the fact the series is quite such an unprecedented hit and there are things I want to understand about this.
 How much is this blockbuster real art and a mirror of the times with a message or just overrated sensation and questionable entertainment?
 I will concentrate on what’s most controversial and sometimes just bad, because this is where the crux of the popularity question resides.
 It does seem that so often there’s a widespread liking of the series despite this or that and the doubt list grows.

 When two of the lead actors of the series, John Dance and Kit Harington were introduced to the literary source for the series, the former thought the books “frightening” in their thickness (how could one read so much – the first volume alone is over 750 pp?!) and the latter felt the material “the weirdest”.
 Lengthy Tolstoy himself couldn’t outdo this bestseller – except for literary power.
 Game of Thrones and its sequels are not classic literature.
 They can be over-complicated with in places a constant addition of characters making up for strength of narrative – quite a lot of readers and viewers do give up on account of the intricacy, something compounded by even the author’s bizarre use of names.
-These are often either unnatural, forgettable tongue twisters like Viserys Targaryen or too similar for comfort.
-For example the leading character (as opposed to the hero) who is the dwarf Tyrion of house Lannister, must hold its own against among others, Tommen, Tywin and the whole house of Tyrell and the house of Tully, and Samwell Tarley and Brienne of Tarth and Theon Greyjoy, Tion Frey… and quite simply the author has a running love affair with the letter T.
+These are often either unnatural, forgettable tongue twisters like Viserys Targaryen or they are too similar for comfort.
+For example, the leading character (as opposed to the hero) who is the dwarf Tyrion of house Lannister, must hold its own against among others, Tommen, Tywin and the whole house of Tyrell and the house of Tully, and Samwell Tarley and Brienne of Tarth and Theon Greyjoy, Tion Frey… and quite simply the author has a running love affair with the letter T.

 Ordinary names, words and titles get altered around like Joffrey for Geoffrey, Jon for John, Eddard for Edward, Maester for Master or Meister, Olyvar for Olivia, while numbers of royal or noble characters like Sir Jamie have inexplicably to be written as Ser.
 There can also be mythically suggestive names like Cersei which is obviously Homer’s Circe though Cersei isn’t really like that anyway.
 This queen of intrigues is not a solitary witch but a very socialized woman.
 House Lannister into which Cersei is married is an echo of Lancaster in the Wars of the Roses which is one source of author George R R Martin’s general mythology.
 Its chief inspiration is admitted to have been The Lord of the Rings, though perhaps even CS Lewis’s Narnia just a little to the extent winter and snow is a theme – the motto of the northerly House Stark is “winter is coming” .